Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: QKD over SEG-ED repeater chains

 Suppose \(\repeater{i}\) shares a logical entangled state with \(\repeater{0}\) (through the SEG-ED protocol, as we explain next) and \(\repeater{i+1}\).
 We can then perform a logical swapping operation (LSWP) to distribute encoded entanglement between \(\repeater{0}\) and \(\repeater{i+1}\).
 The information obtained during LSWP can, in general, be used to correct some errors.
 In our scheme, however, we only use this information to detect errors.
 In general, this classical information needs to be transmitted to the involved nodes, which will use it for error detection/correction and to adjust the Pauli frame.

-In our setup, we consider that the nodes employ a three-qubit repetition code (3QRC)~\cite{Jiang_EncodedQR:2009,Jing_QKDoverQR:2020}.
+In our setup, we use three-qubit repetition codes (3QRC) for encoding purposes~\cite{Jiang_EncodedQR:2009, Jing_QKDoverQR:2020}.
 The main appeal of 3QRC is its simplicity when it comes to implementation, as it is the smallest code (\(\codesize = 3\)) that can correct a bit-flip.
 It is particularly useful when the sources of error are mainly of one type (if most errors are phase-flips, a simple rotation of the code can be used), while being an easy-to-analyze choice for our benchmarking purposes.
-Logical operations using 3QRC can be implemented by applying the equivalent gates on the physical qubits, row-by-row~\cite{Jiang_EncodedQR:2009,Jing_QKDoverQR:2020}.
-Specifically, this means that the encoding procedure consists of three remote CNOT gates, therefore we only need to \(\codesize = 3\) pairs of entangled communication qubits.
-Moreover, the typical circuit for the LSWP for 3QRC consists of three BSMs.
-Thinking of each BSM as a CNOT gate followed by measurements in $\zbasis$ and $\xbasis$ bases, an error is detected by 3QRC if the $\zbasis$-basis measurements do not all agree.
+Moreover, logical operations in 3QRC can be implemented in a transversal way~\cite{Jiang_EncodedQR:2009,Jing_QKDoverQR:2020}.
+This implies that the encoding procedure can be implemented by three remote CNOT gates, using \(\codesize = 3\) pairs of entangled communication qubits.
+The LSWP operation for 3QRC can also be implemented using three BSMs, where each BSM is made of a CNOT gate followed by measurements in $\zbasis$ and $\xbasis$ bases.
+An error is detected by 3QRC if the $\zbasis$-basis measurements do not all agree.

 Two users sharing a logical entangled state can use a decoding operation~\cite{Jiang_EncodedQR:2009} to ideally convert it back to the unencoded entangled state \(\ket{\Phi^+} = (\ket{00}+\ket{11})/\sqrt{2}\), which can then be used for the application of interest.
 In the case of QKD, however, we can shortcut this process by extracting key bits directly from the logical entangled state~\cite{Jing_Simple:2021}.
 This can be done, as we assume in our SEG-ED setup, by directly measuring the data qubits storing the logical entanglement, and then performing the decoding operation in the classical domain~\cite{Jing_Simple:2021}.
 More specifically, we consider the QKD-specific decoder introduced in Ref.~\cite{Jing_Simple:2021}, where the decision in the \(\zbasis\) basis is taken by majority vote.
 It is noteworthy that this decoder has some classical error correction capabilities, but these are not necessarily in contrast with SEG-ED's principles, since they take place in the user nodes rather than in the repeater nodes.